edbentley/replay/website/docs/web.md

   - `nativeSpriteMap`: (Optional) A map of [Native Sprite](native-sprites.md) names and their web implementation.
   - `canvas`: (Optional) A canvas element to render to.
 If omitted, Replay will create a canvas in the document.
   - `windowSize`: (Optional) An object with width and height fields.
 Use to override the view size, instead of using the window size.
+  - `imageResolution`: (Optional) Resolution of images provided in assets.
+E.g. for a DPI of 3 a 30 game coordinate image would be 90 x 90px.
+Default `3`.
+  - `maxPixels`: (Optional) Adjust default resolution game is rendered at (to reduce # pixels drawn in shaders).

 ```js
 import { renderCanvas } from "@replay/web";